 The Buy Again stage is powered by an algorithm that automatically assigns the correct replenishment interval for each product, down to each individual user.
 The stage scans the entire product catalog and finds items that are frequently repurchased by customers, with no effort required from the marketer.

 The algorithm then identifies if a customer on any given day qualifies for a replenishment event.
-Then, each day, a subset of users will be targeted with a personalized email, sent during their best predicted qualification interval and their best predicted time of day.
+Then, each day, a subset of users will be targeted with a personalized email, sent during their best-predicted qualification interval and their best predicted time of day.
 All the marketer needs to do is feed the machine content, and the AI will do the rest.

-Check out this real life example below, sent by ReSci’s AI:
+Check out this real-life example below, sent by ReSci’s AI:

-On average ReSci’s partners have seen ~50% conversion rate for these replenishment campaigns, with the maximum rate a staggering 85%.
+On average ReSci’s partners have seen a ~50% conversion rate for these replenishment campaigns, with the maximum rate a staggering 85%.

 This automated data-driven approach to your repurchase campaigns is easier to set up and much more powerful and scalable than any manual campaign.